-Keeping up to date with neuroscience in 2020
+Keeping up to date with neuroscience in 2021 and beyond

 The COVID-19 pandemic continues to disrupt the work of organisations and services across the UK.
 We are doing all we can to support members during this challenging time.